mpromonet/webrtc-streamer/README.md

 ## Embed in a HTML page

 Instead of using the internal HTTP server, it is easy to display a WebRTC stream in a HTML page served by another HTTP server.
-The URL of the webrtc-streamer to use should be given creating the [WebRtcStreamer](http://htmlpreview.github.io/?https://github.com/mpromonet/webrtc-streamer-html/blob/master/jsdoc/WebRtcStreamer.html)
+The URL of the WebRTC-streamer to use should be given creating the [WebRtcStreamer](http://htmlpreview.github.io/?https://github.com/mpromonet/webrtc-streamer-html/blob/master/jsdoc/WebRtcStreamer.html)
 instance: